 7. Plan ahead

 Making last minute decisions on what to eat can naturally lead you to reach for things you’re familiar with.
-For this reason, it’s worth planning meals ahead of time, perhaps on a weekly basis.
+So, it can be worth planning meals ahead of time, perhaps on a weekly basis.

-Some people also like to save time by batch-cooking meals that they can freeze and use later.
-Check out our article, 15 freezeable recipes that make for easy meals later, for ideas.
+Some people also like to save time by batch-cooking meals that they can freeze and use later on.

 Final thoughts…

-Many of us are stuck in a pattern of eating the same foods on repeat.
-But research has consistently shown that there are many health benefits of making our diets more varied.
-So whether it’s eating the rainbow or trying different cuisines, why not try something new today?
+Research shows that many of us are stuck in a pattern of eating the same foods on repeat.
+But there are many health benefits to making your diet more varied.
+So, whether that means trying different world cuisines or adding more colour to your plate, why not try something new today?

 For further reading, head over to the diet and nutrition section of our website.
 Here, you’ll find everything from healthy diet tips to vitamin and mineral guides.